Senate Finance chairman revises tax plan to end Obamacare mandate

 “By scrapping this unpopular tax from an unworkable law, we not only ease the financial burdens already associated with the mandate, but also generate additional revenue to provide more tax relief to these individuals,” Hatch said in a statement.

-“This was a tax intended to push people to be able buy the product, but it actually landed on people that can afford it the least,” he told MSNBC television.
-He added that Congress would have to re-evaluate the individual tax cut expiration in 10 years and if the economy remained strong hopefully extend it.

-Trump has backed the inclusion of the mandate repeal in the tax bill, and a key Republican Senator, conservative Rand Paul, also supports it.
-Paul did not back previous Obamacare repeal efforts this year.

-But several moderate Republicans, Senators Susan Collins and John McCain whose ‘no’ votes sank earlier healthcare efforts, expressed uncertainty on Tuesday over tying the tax bill to the healthcare provision details.
+But several key moderate Republicans, including Senators Susan Collins and John McCain, expressed uncertainty on Tuesday over tying the tax bill to the healthcare provision details.

-U.S. House Speaker Paul Ryan told CNBC television on Wednesday that while the House Republican tax plan does not repeal the mandate, the House would likely approve a final measure hammered out with the Senate that included it.

-Hatch’s Senate plan would also expand access to deductions for so-called “pass-through” businesses.
-It also increases the child tax credit to $2,000 from the earlier proposed $1,650, a change lauded by several Republican senators.
+Hatch’s plan would also expand access to deductions for so-called “pass-through” businesses and increase the child tax credit to $2,000 from the earlier proposed $1,650, Hatch said.
 The current tax credit for children is $1,000.

-The changes would still keep the tax bill’s cost within procedural limits, adding just under $1.5 trillion over 10 years to the federal deficit and the national debt, according to an estimate released by Hatch.

-Republicans, who have decried deficit-adding policies, are using a procedural maneuver known as reconciliation to pass the bill with a simple majority in the Senate but cannot exceed the $1.5 trillion ceiling.